ddnexus/pagy/docs/api/pagy.md

 The `Pagy::VARS` is a globally available hash used to set defaults variables.
 It gets merged with (and overridden by) the variables passed with the `new` method every times a `Pagy` instance gets created.

-You will typically use it in an initializer file to pass defaults values.
+You will typically use it in a `pagy.rb` initializer file to pass defaults values.
 For example:

 ```ruby
 Pagy::VARS[:items]     = 25